dundas/lightauth/examples/integration-examples.md

-# Mech Auth + Better Auth Integration Examples
+# LightAuth + Better Auth Integration Examples

 > **Legacy document:** This file describes an older approach based on Better Auth wrappers and `auth.handler`.
 > The current recommended entrypoint in this repo is the unified handler `handleMechAuthRequest(request, config)`.